Making-Sense-Info/Varese/use-cases/elfe-1.md

 - A variable name
 - A target
-- A similar, but not exact, question.
+- A similar, but not an exact match, question.
 The 5.5 years campaign introduces a frequency notion

 But the modalities for answer are different.